 Mandatory course for CNP, open to all CNP Master students.

-This course provides theoretical foundations in the clinical neuropsychological assessment and diagnostic work-up of cognitive, emotional and/or behavioral consequences as result of (possible) neurological or neuropsychiatric disease in adolescent, adult and elderly patients.
-All instructors are (clinical) neuropsychologists working in the (academic) health service.
-The course involves 6 lectures addressing the following content domains: Dementias, Traumatic Brain Injury, Cerebrovascular Diseases, Neuropsychiatric Disorders, MS and Epilepsy.
+This course provides theoretical foundations for the diagnostic process in clinical neuropsychology of cognitive, emotional and/or behavioral consequences as result of (possible) neurological or neuropsychiatric diseases in adolescent, adult and elderly patients.
+Students are taught to apply these theoretical foundations in a clinical context (based on actual patient data and case reports).
+All instructors are (clinical) neuropsychologists working in a clinical setting.
+The course involves 7 lectures addressing the following content domains: Cortical and Subcortical Dementias, Traumatic Brain Injury, Cerebrovascular Diseases, Neuropsychiatric Disorders, MS, Epilepsy, and Brain Tumors.

-3. have knowledge of the ethical guidelines and are able to apply them in Diagnostics.
+5. At the end of the course the master student has knowledge of the ethical guidelines and is able to apply them in a clinical context.

 For the timetable of this course please refer to MyTimetable

 Students must register themselves for all course components (lectures, tutorials and practicals) they wish to follow.
 You can register up to 5 days prior to the start of the course.